Five Years of Galoototron

 So what you often end up doing is tilting the saw just a little and establishing a small kerf until you can get deeper.

 A bandsaw arguably does this better, because it always cuts perpendicular to the grain because you’ve got a fence, and the blade will always be cutting next to some (hopefully) straight wood.
-But that’s not to say that the wood isn’t under stress and isn’t closing around the wood–it is.
-That’s why you need a fairly beefy bandsaw to resaw wide flatsawn stock.
-You can cheat a little with wedges by turning the machine off in mid-cut, banging some wedges in, and resuming.
+But that’s not to say that the wood isn’t under stress and isn’t closing around the wood–it is, and that’s why you’ll hear a POP at the end of a particularly nasty cut.
+You need a fairly beefy bandsaw to resaw wide flatsawn stock.
+You can cheat a little with wedges by turning the machine off in mid-cut, banging some wedges in, and resuming, but this is to be avoided if at all posssible…

 As far as the current project goes, I’ve chosen to cut the thinner slice from the more stressed parts of the wood, the “pith” side.
 The result is that the thicker slice, having a more consistent density, mostly retains its straight profile, but the thin slice (shown above) cups like crazy.
 My plan is to make those thin slices into panels, where I can use their more interesting figure to my advantage, and not care about their increased instability, because they will be flexible and slide in grooves.